Financial Playbook for Married Couples

 Review Health Insurance Plans

 When you’re single, you likely have no option but to join your employer’s health insurance plan.
-As a legally married couple, you have the opportunity to pick which spouse’s plan is the best.
+As a legally married couple, you have the opportunity to pick the best health insurance plan of the two.
 It may be cheaper to be on one person’s plan, but there are a few questions worth answering before making the switch.

 - Are there additional fees if you join a family plan and decline your employer’s health insurance?